 - the difficulty of the student’s course load, course repetitions, and proven mathematical ability;

 - interest in environmental science and in the EVS Program; and

 - previous lab or field experience, and any environmentally-related volunteer work.

 In practice, as the number of seats available for internal transfer students is limited, the GPA of successful internal transfer applicants is typically higher.
 Interested students are therefore encouraged to explore all options for environmental study at the university.
 Internal transfer applications are typically open during the month of February for program entry in the following academic year.

 Current UT Austin students interested in applying for non-major seats in EVS 311 and/or for the EVS major are encouraged to attend an information session prior to submitting their application.
-All of the following fall 2017 information session dates will be held in JGB 4.102 (Barrow Conference Room) unless otherwise specified:
+All of the following spring 2018 information session dates will be held in JGB 2.102A (Student Center Conference Room):

 Students not currently enrolled at UT Austin can apply directly to the EVS Program on their application to the university by selecting “environmental science” as their major at the College of Natural Sciences, the College of Liberal Arts, or the Jackson School of Geosciences.
 Applicants should apply through the college they believe best suits their academic interests and needs.

 To be considered for admission to the EVS program, freshmen and external transfer applicants must meet Calculus Readiness Requirement, described below.

 Freshmen and external transfer applicants are evaluated through the university’s Office of Admission, and therefore are evaluated according to the official application review factors.